Skip to main content

 • Pneumococcal.
 Those considered high risk for pneumococcal disease should get pneumococcal vaccine if they have not had it.
 High-risk conditions include chronic disorders of the pulmonary system (but not asthma), cardiovascular disease, diabetes mellitus, chronic liver diseases, chronic renal failure, asplenia (including sickle cell disease), immunosuppressive conditions (i.e., HIV, leukemia, lymphoma, multiple myeloma, Hodgkin disease, generalized malignancy, or organ or bone marrow transplantation), cigarette smoking, alcoholism, cerebrospinal fluid (CSF) leak, treatment with certain medications, or cochlear implants.
 Talk with your doctor if you are not sure whether you are considered high risk.

 • Respiratory syncytial virus (RSV).
-Individuals who will deliver during RSV season should get one dose of RSV vaccine (Abrysvo) from 32 through 36 weeks of gestation.
-In most parts of the United States, the vaccine will be given to those who reach this period from September through January.
+Individuals who will deliver during RSV season may be offered one dose of RSV vaccine (Abrysvo) from 32 through 36 weeks of gestation.
+In most parts of the United States, the vaccine will be given to those who reach this period of pregnancy from September through January.
 However, the precise seasonal recommendation may differ based on the spread of the virus in their area during each season.
 This vaccination aims to protect the baby immediately after birth due to the increased risk of severe RSV disease and hospitalization in young infants.
 This protection, known as passive immunization, allows the infant to benefit from the maternal antibodies that cross the placenta and are delivered in breast milk after vaccination.
-If a pregnant person does not receive the RSV vaccine or is not eligible to receive it because of the seasonality of the recommendation, the newborn baby can get a monoclonal antibody product, called Beyfortus, shortly after birth.
+If a pregnant person does not receive the RSV vaccine or is not eligible to receive it because of the seasonality of the recommendation (or because they have had the vaccine previously), the newborn baby can get a monoclonal antibody product, called Beyfortus, shortly after birth.
+To find out more about the considerations for getting vaccinated during pregnancy or having the baby immunized after birth, check our Q&A, “Protecting Babies from RSV: What You Should Know.”
+(English | Spanish)

 Vaccines to avoid during pregnancy